 For More Information

-For more information, you may schedule an appointment with the education abroad adviser for this program
+For more information please contact Ines Meyer-Hoess in the Communication Arts and Sciences department.
+You may also schedule an appointment with the education abroad adviser for this program.

 For the inside scoop on life in a foreign country, be sure to check out the Student Spotlights of Penn State students currently studying abroad.